Master of Science Program

 English language requirements

-If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency (a score of 80 on the TOEFL iBT, 450 on the TOEFL ITP or 6 on the IELTS).
+If your education was not conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

-The aim of the program is to provide knowledge and lab expertise in electronics and optoelectronics, as well as to prepare students to apply their learning outcomes in fundamental science and engineering for high level research and industrial applications.
+The aim of the program is to provide knowledge and lab expertise in photonics, biophotonics, and nanoelectronics, as well as to prepare students to apply fundamental science and engineering approaches to higher-level research and industrial tasks.

-The curriculum covers main topics in contemporary optics and condensed matter physics.
-The educational program is structured into three strongly integrated tracks: A) Photonics and Quantum Materials, B) Spectroscopy, Quantum Optics and Nanophotonics, C) Physics and Technology of Nanostructures, realized jointly with Academic Partners.
+The curriculum covers the main topics in contemporary optics and condensed matter physics.
+The educational program is structured into three strongly integrated tracks: A) Photonics and Quantum Materials, B) Spectroscopy and Nanophotonics, C) Materials, and Devices.

 Career opportunities and paths

 Students graduating with a Master of Science degree in Applied Mathematics and Physics are in great demand throughout the international high-tech market.